University of Navarra (TECNUN) - February 2026

 - If you have already rented an instance, you should see it in the

-panel.
+INSTANCESpanel.
 For example, as shown in the screenshot below.
-Note it is already running (it might take <5mins to be ready from the moment you clicked onRENT
+Note it is already running (it might take <5mins to be ready from the moment you clicked onRENT).
+Take note of which buttons stop and destroy your instance.
+Also note the button on the top left, it shows a detailed breakdown of the running costs associated with your instance (including those when your instance isn’t running) when you hover over it.

 Remember to stop (or even terminate) your instances when you are not using them.
 Additionally, if you have stopped your instance, others could rent it and (temporarily) prevent you from connecting to it while it’s being used.
 They won’t have access to your files.
 In summary, it’s recommended to download your files when you stop your instance (more on this in the next section).